TJHeuvel/rival-doc/Tutorial/tutorial-frictionsurface.md

 ```

-At this point, we are ready to use the `CharacterFrictionSurfaceFromEntity` in our character movement implementation in `TutorialCharacterProcessor.HandleCharacterControl`.
+At this point, we are ready to use the `CharacterFrictionSurfaceFromEntity` in our character movement implementation in `ThirdPersonCharacterProcessor.HandleCharacterControl`:

 ```cs
 public void HandleCharacterControl()